 - Artistic quality of proposed project or programs

 - Community impact of project or programs

 - Stability and fiscal responsibility of the organization

 - Goals for diversity, equity, access and inclusion and strategies to achieve those goals.

 What can I apply for?

 You may apply for funds and/or for use of space in the Durham Arts Council building.
-You may not request more than $6,500 cash.
 Space grants vary from ongoing use of office, meeting, rehearsal and performance space to the use of a theatre for a single concert.
 The Durham Arts Council building is a 52,000 sq. ft., city-owned, community arts center that contains spaces for dance, theatre and music rehearsals, meeting rooms, offices, exhibit and performance spaces.
 As part of your Season Grant request you may ask for use of these spaces for a particular project or for on-going operations.
 There are fees associated with use of granted space in the building.

 Where does the money for Season Grants come from?

 The Season Grant Program is funded by the gifts of private individuals and corporations to the Durham Arts Council Annual Arts Fund and by the Grassroots Arts Program of the North Carolina Arts Council, a division of the Department of Natural & Cultural Resources.
+In FY23 the program also includes state ARPA funds designated to be distributed through the Grassroots Arts Program.
 DAC does not require a specific match for a cash grant, however, we will look for evidence that the applicant has actively pursued more than one source for the resources needed and does not expect DAC to provide everything through this Season Grant.